LaymyoChin/LaymyoChin-Dictionary/README.md

 ## When we started and how many we have finished
- We have planned more for the history at the end of 2019 and informed the public that it will be released on September 2nd, 2021.
-It was first released on Uptodown on February 14, 2022, and was launched on the Play Store on April 4.
+ We quietly started our project in late 2019, announcing it publicly on September 2, 2021, via our Facebook page.
+The app landed on Uptodown on February 14, 2022, and on the Play store on April 4."

- If there are more people who want to participate, we will finish faster.
-You join us.
-The following outlines the completed site components.
+ If more people join us, we can finish faster.
+You're welcome to join our project.
+Below are the outline components of the completed site.

 | A                          | B         | C  |
 | -------------------------- | --------- | -- |